Processor U300 vs Xeon E5-2670

 So, is Xeon E5-2670 better than Processor U300?

-Not in a simple one-size-fits-all way.
-Xeon E5-2670 makes more sense for workstation-style multi-core throughput, while Processor U300 is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E5-2670 makes more sense for workstation-style multi-core throughput, while Processor U300 is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, Xeon E5-2670 is the better pick here.
+If gaming is the priority, Xeon E5-2670 is the better pick.
 According to our tests, it delivers 16.5% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E5-2670 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E5-2670 is the stronger fit.
 You are getting 0% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 150% larger total L3 cache (20 MB vs 8 MB).
+It also has the larger cache pool with 150% larger total L3 cache (20 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon E5-2670 is the smarter buy by a wide margin for any fresh desktop build.
-Xeon E5-2670 is 704.1% more expensive on MSRP at $1,552 MSRP versus $193 MSRP, and it gives you a 16.5% average FPS lead across 50 shared CPU game tests in our data.
-Processor U300 only looks good on raw value math because it is a cheap legacy laptop CPU, not because it is a serious desktop gaming option.
-It simply cannot keep up with modern games, especially when the gap is already 16.5% in the shared gaming data.
+Xeon E5-2670 is the easy recommendation for a fresh desktop build.
+Xeon E5-2670 comes in 704.1% more expensive on MSRP at $1,552 MSRP versus $193 MSRP, and it still gives you a 16.5% average FPS lead across 50 shared CPU game tests in our data.
+Processor U300 only looks good on raw value math because it is a cheap legacy laptop chip, not because it is a real desktop gaming recommendation.
+It simply does not keep up in modern games, especially when the gap is already 16.5% in the shared gaming data.

 Which one is more future-proof for 2026 and beyond?